grebmann1/cta-cheat-sheet/Documentation/Product & Clouds/addOn_CPQ.md

 Package that help enabling advanced quoting and build customisable solution.
 ## Licenses

+The licensing model is based on `permission set license`.\
+When a permission set is assignd to the user, the permission set license is consummed.

+For External users, there is extra licenses:
+- `CPQ for Customer Community`
+- `CPQ for Partner Community`

 |Features | `CPQ` | `CPQ+` | CPQ & Billing Growth | CPQ+ with Billing|
 |--|--|--|--|--|
 |Configuration, Pricing, and Quoting | ✅|✅|✅|✅